FFTAI/fftai.github.io/readme.md

 The Server API essentially serves as the crucial conduit between the core functions of the lower computer and the external world, ensuring the efficient and secure exchange of data.

-## Conclusion

-In summation, the collective elements of the upper computer, encompassing the Control App, Client SDK, and Server API, collectively comprise the Robot Control System, or RoCS.
+The collective elements of the upper computer, encompassing the Control App, Client SDK, and Server API, collectively comprise the Robot Control System, or RoCS.
 This comprehensive framework equips developers and operators with the tools necessary for efficient and precise monitoring and remote control of robotic systems, thereby ensuring their seamless and optimal operation.

-Docsify turns one or more Markdown files into a Website, with no build process required.

-## Features

-- No statically built html files
-- Simple and lightweight
-- Smart full-text search plugin
-- Multiple themes
-- Useful plugin API
-- Support embedded files